Brand Management

 Strong brands create a credible link between their capabilities and the outcomes customers expect to achieve—improved efficiency, reduced risk, regulatory compliance, growth, or other job to be done.

-This framework is especially helpful for companies shifting from an internally focused, engineering-driven mindset to a more market-oriented perspective.
-It helps establish a shared understanding among internal stakeholders of the company’s competitive position and where investment of resources will pay the most dividends.
+This framework helps establish a shared understanding among internal stakeholders of the company’s competitive position and where investment will deliver the greatest return.